 There are many types of contamination, such as radiological, biological, or chemical in nature.
 Mostly this contamination is seen in forensic science.

-If e consider the chemistry when one chemical gets mixed accidentally with another chemical that leads to chemical reaction and contamination of the chemical.
+If e consider chemistry when one chemical gets mixed accidentally with another chemical, that leads to a chemical reaction and contamination of the chemical.

-In the case of food chemistry, the pathogens are the contaminants that are responsible for the contamination of the food and the health problem of the consumer.
+In the case of food chemistry, the pathogens are the contaminants responsible for the food’s contamination and the consumer‘s health problem.

 The river water easily gets contaminated as it is used for many other uses like washing utensils, clothes, etc.

-Even at some places, people also drop-dead bodies in water which gets decomposed, and the river water gets contaminated.
-When this contaminated water is drunk by people, it leads to health hazards.
+Even in some places, people drop-dead bodies in the water, which decomposes, and the river water gets contaminated.
+When people drink this contaminated water, it leads to health hazards.

 The diseases like Diadora, hepatitis, etc., spread through contaminated food and water.
 This is somehow a less concerning issue governed by the government and other public societies.